If you’re looking to improve your golf game, one of the most critical pieces of equipment you can buy is a putter.

 How do I know what putter is best for me?

 There are several factors to consider when choosing a putter.
-Some of them include the type of head, the length of the putter shaft, and your putting stroke.
+Some of them include the variety of head, the length of the putter shaft, and your putting stroke.
 Try out all three to see which feels best for you.

 Remember, it’s essential to find a putter that feels comfortable in your hands and complements your playing style.